turingschool-examples/set_list_tutorial/README.md

 Avoid running all the tests at once (`bundle exec rspec`).
 This will error out since the `RecordLabel` class hasn't been created yet.

 Make sure to read the comments in each test.
 They include instructions on how you should approach the problem.
+In addition, let any errors guide your implementation.
+If you get an error, **be sure to read the entire error message**!